sadiqshittu/sadiqshittu.github.io/_pages/about.md

 ======
 I am a doctoral student in the [USER Lab](https://userlab.utk.edu/) at the University of Tennessee, advised by [Dr. Scott Ruoti](https://userlab.utk.edu/scott-ruoti).
 My research sits at the intersection of human-centered security and privacy.
 [Murphy’s first Law of Cryptography](https://www.aumasson.jp/murphy.html) inspires my research: “cryptography turns a security problem into a key management problem.”

-Before cryptography, the challenge was simple: “How do we keep data secret?”
-With cryptography, we have the math to guarantee confidentiality, integrity, and authenticity — but only if secret keys are generated, shared, stored, rotated, and revoked correctly.
-My work digs into these key management headaches by studying how users actually manage cryptographic keys.
+Before cryptography, the challenge was “How do we keep data secret?”
+Today, cryptography provides the maths to guarantee confidentiality, integrity, and authenticity, but only if secret keys are generated, shared, stored, rotated, and revoked correctly.
+My work addresses these key management challenges by examining how users actually manage cryptographic keys in practice

 News